Low Operating Standards Causes High Retail Defection

 What is the Opportunity?

 The good news is that according to the report findings, 86% of customers still make more than half their purchases at physical stores.
 When retailers offer great in-store experiences, loyalty improves, shoppers spend more time in stores, make more impulse purchases, come back more frequently each month and think more favorably about the brand.
-Smart retailers view their physical locations as a strength and invest accordingly to prevent retail defection.
+Smart retailers view their physical locations and level of operations as a strength and invest accordingly to prevent retail defection.

 Where is it Going Wrong?

 In the survey, only 18% of customers think brands are delivering great customer experiences.
 In more detail, 70% of shoppers have had a recent negative experience in stores.
 This is causing customers to defect and a decrease in customer spending for the company.
 Loyalty is decreasing from a higher percentage of customers.
+The current retail model is just not working.

 What this means is that retailers are not executing on the basic operational standards: